YounGoat/gitbook.ecmascript.yuan/array.md

 # yuan.array

-## Convert An Array to Another One or Something Else
+## Generate A New Array

 *	map

+	Convert an array to another one or something else.
 	```javascript
 	function Person(name) {
 		this.name = name;